 - Can you tell us about a time you went above and beyond for a prospect?

-You’re going to absolutely need to hire sales associates who have what it takes to go above and beyond.
-By asking this question, you can learn more about what your candidate considers to be a great experience for your prospects.
+You will need to hire sales associates with what it takes to go above and beyond.
+By asking this question, you can learn more about what your candidate considers a great experience for your prospects.

 - How do you plan on working for our customers?

-This question will grant you deeper insight into the type of energy that your candidate might bring to the role.
+This question will give you a deeper insight into the type of energy your candidate might bring to the role.
 You’ll get a much clearer picture of how they’ll contribute toward creating a positive environment for your prospects and customers.

 - Do you have a particular sales philosophy that you live by?

-Your sales associates are going to be on the frontlines of your business, and as such, they’ll play a large part in shaping the external perception of your business.
+Your sales associates will be at the frontlines of your business, and as such, they’ll play a large part in shaping the external perception of your business.
 Use this question to gauge whether or not they’ll bear that responsibility correctly.

 - 5. How do you think we measure success for your role?

 This question will give you a good idea of what your candidate knows about sales, and what they’ve learned about your business.
-Use their answer to assess whether they have a good level of knowledge about the role.
+Use their answer to assess whether they have good knowledge about the role.

 Sales Representative Interview Questions

-Your sales representatives will be working closely alongside your customers to understand their needs and then create the appropriate solutions.
+Your sales representatives will work closely with your customers to understand their needs and create appropriate solutions.
 They will also be responsible for offering a very clear overall sales process.

 Here are some interview questions that you can use to assess the suitability of your sales representative candidates.